haozheji/old-webside/_posts/2017-06-15-How-does-FFT-work?.md

 P_n
 $$

 The whole algorithm will iteratively compute \\(log_2(n)\\) stages until it reaches the bottom.
-In each stage, The only computation is the multiplication between the diagonal matrix and the half sized Fourier matrix, which is \(\frac{n}{2}\\) times of multiplications.
-So the whole algorithm will take \\(\frac{1}{2}nlog_2n\\) computation.
+In each stage, The only computation is the multiplication between the diagonal matrix and the half sized Fourier matrix, which is \\(\frac{n}{2}\\) times of multiplications.
+So the complexity of the whole algorithm will be \\(\frac{1}{2}nlog_2n\\) .

 As for the multiplication of the permutation, there is an elegant way of addressing it.
-Write the number 0 to n-1 in binary,  and resort them while reversing the order of their bits.
+Write the number 0 to n-1 in binary,  and rearrange them in order while reversing the order of their bits.
 Below shows an example of n=8.

 $$
 \begin{matrix}